zhufuyi/sponge_doc/en/learn-about-sponge.md

 - Generate service CRUD code
 - Generate dao CRUD code
 - Generate protobuf CRUD code
-- Generate module code
+- Generate model code
 - Generate config code
-- Generate rpc service connection code
+- Generate grpc service connection code
 - Generate cache code

 In reality, the code generation performed in the UI interface is equivalent to executing sponge's code generation commands in the background.
 You can find the corresponding code generation subcommands in the `sponge web` and `sponge micro` commands.
 The UI interface offers memory features, detailed parameter explanations, and instructions on how to use the generated code.
 Thus, using the UI interface is simpler and more user-friendly compared to the sponge command line.